Hi. I'm Conrad Beach.

 I'm a (mostly) Back-end Web Developer located in Logan, Utah, United States.
 I'm a family man and a Ruby fanboy.
 I love building stuff for the web.

 I care a lot about being a genuinely good person and treating people right.
 I strive to be kind, generous and ethical in everything I do.
 Being humble and selfless is important to me.
-I want to be the kind of person who's easy and enriching to work with, the kind of guy that you're really grateful to have on your team.
+I want to be the kind of person who's easy and enriching to work with, the kind of guy that you're glad to have on your team.

 I'm passionate about doing work that makes a positive difference in the world.
 It doesn't need to be as glamorous as curing cancer or something like that, but it does need to be genuinely valuable.
 It needs to solve real problems and make people's lives better.
 Too many businesses, teams, etc. really only exist to make money; I think that's a shame, and I think we can do better.